 This was actually a lifesaver in the integration of our Lync/Exchange UM dial plan alongside our telephone extension dial plan integrated with Cisco.
 This allowed us to put the user’s primary dial plan as Lync and the telephone extension dial plan as the one integrated with Cisco.
 With this configuration, users could use the integrated voice mail options inside the Lync client and also have an IP-based Cisco phone on their desk with both working pretty smoothly.

-Unfortunately, in Microsoft’s documentation, they really don’t tell you how to set a user up with a secondary dial plan.
+Unfortunately, Microsoft’s documentation really doesn’t tell you how to set a user up with a secondary dial plan.
 It took a bit of digging, and I found a comment on a different blog site on how to accomplish this.
 Here are the steps.

-First, let’s enable a user on a dial plan based in the US (note, these are not Lync integrated dial plans, I just threw these together in my lab to demonstrate this):
+First, enable a user on a dial plan based in the US (note, these are not Lync-integrated dial plans, I just threw these together in my lab to demonstrate this):

 Run the Get-UMMailbox command to view the current list of extensions for the mailbox:

-To set the secondary dial plan, you actually don’t use any of the Set-UMMailbox commands but instead use the Set-Mailbox command along with -SecondaryAddress (the other extension) and the -SecondaryDialPlan.
+To set the secondary dial plan, you actually don’t use any of the Set-UMMailbox commands but instead use the Set-Mailbox command along with -SecondaryAddress and the -SecondaryDialPlan.
 Here we are enabling the mailbox on the UKDialPlan:

-If we run the Get-UMMailbox and Get-Mailbox commands again, we can see that the user has another extension on the UM Mailbox with each extension showing its assigned dial plan.
-Also view the EmailAddresses field on the mailbox itself:
+Run the Get-UMMailbox and Get-Mailbox commands again and see that the user has another extension on the UM Mailbox with each extension showing its assigned dial plan.
+Also, view the EmailAddresses field on the mailbox itself:

-Pretty straight forward to set up but unfortunately TechNet documentation doesn’t list how to set it (not that I could find).
+Pretty straightforward to set up but unfortunately the documentation doesn’t list how to set it (not that I could find).

 Microsoft TechNet Secondary Dial Plans